-Gender and sexuality, intersectionality, health equity
+Gender and sexuality, intersectionality, health equity, discrimination

 I teach courses in both psychology and gender, sexuality, and women’s studies at Union.
 I’m interested in teaching tied to gender and sexuality (Psychology of Gender, LGBTQ+ Studies, Human Sexuality, Global Perspectives on Queerness), multicultural psychology, health psychology, community psychology, and social psychology.